miohtama/detectmobile.js/README.rst

 Introduction
 --------------

-``detectmobile.js`` allows you create intelligent mobile redirects in cache safe manner.
+``detectmobile.js`` allows you create intelligent mobile redirects in HTTP cache safe manner.

-* Mobile detection is based on the screen size: you get "devices smaller than this diameter" which is actually the thing you want to know to send visitors to the small screen optimized site
+* Mobile detection is based on the screen size: you get "devices smaller than this diameter" which is actually the only thing you want to know to send visitors to the small screen optimized site.

-* detectmobile.js is cache friendly, as it is not doing any cache varying by HTTP user agent header
+* detectmobile.js is cache friendly, as it is not doing any cache varying by HTTP user agent header or HTTP redirects.
+Thus, you can safely use any static and anonymous caching with detectmobile.js.

 The script will take care of the task::

-        if user is using a mobile browser then go to a matching mobile site page else
+        if user is using a mobile browser and comes to your web site then go to a matching mobile site page else
                 stay on the web site

 With the default settings the script is set up for the following configuration

-* Website is hosted in the address ``www.site.com`` or ``site.com``
+* Website is hosted in the address like ``www.site.com`` or ``site.com``

-* Mobile site is hosted in the address ``m.site.com``
+* Mobile site is hosted in the address like ``m.site.com``

 Benefits
 -------------